solid/data-interoperability-panel/data-validation/use-cases.md

 ## Introduction

 Server-side data validation is an essential factor to the seamless interoperability promised by Solid.
-Two applications that manipulate the same kind of data, developed with no knowledge of each other, should be able to write that data without breaking each other.
-Using common linked data vocabularies is not enough to satisfy this fundamental need.
+Multiple applications that manipulate the same kind of data, developed with no knowledge of each other, should be able to write that data without breaking each other.
+This requires all applications to conform to a common schema.
 Data Shape languages like [ShEx](http://shex.io/shex-semantics) and [SHACL](https://www.w3.org/TR/shacl/) help us solve this.

 Shapes allow us to define schema models with attributes from different linked data vocabularies.
 We can then test input data against those shape schemas and determine whether that input conforms to the shape or not.
 In other words, if we have a shape for a comment, and an application tries to write a comment, we can use that shape to validate whether that comment adheres to our expectation (the shape) of how a comment should be structured.
 Now we can use many different applications to safely read and write comments, just by adhering to the comment shape schema.

-Unfortunately, we cannot trust that all clients will write conformant data on their own.
+Schema validators are an enormous aid to application developers, but we cannot trust that all clients will write conformant data all the time.
 Consequently, we must be able to enforce conformance to a given shape at the pod, as the client writes the data.

 ## Problem Cases